syazarilasyraf/syazarilasyraf.com/_bookmarks/every-app-that-adds-ai-looks-like.md

 ---
-title: every app that adds AI looks like this
+title: Every app that adds AI looks like this
 layout: bookmark
 tags:
   - Tech